 The Mobile Intel Pentium III Processor-M supports Enhanced Intel SpeedStep technology.
-Enhanced Intel SpeedStep technology allows the processor to switch between two core frequencies automatically based on CPU demand, without having to reset the processor or change the system bus frequency.
-The processor has two bus ratios programmed into it instead of one and the GHI# signal controls which one is used.
-After reset, the processor will start in the lower of its two core frequencies, the "Battery Optimized" mode.
+Enhanced Intel SpeedStep technology allows the processor to switch automatically between two core frequencies based on CPU demand, without resetting the processor or changing the system bus frequency.
+The processor has two bus ratios programmed into it instead of one, and the GHI# signal controls which one is used.
+After reset, the processor will start in the lower of its two core frequencies, the Battery Optimized mode.
 An operating mode transition to the high core frequency can be made by putting the processor into the Deep Sleep state, raising the core voltage, setting GHI# low, and returning to the Normal state.
 This puts the processor into the "Maximum performance" mode.
 Reversing these steps transitions the processor back to the low-core frequency.
-Please contact your Intel Field Sales Representative for details on how Enhanced Intel SpeedStep technology can be implemented with the Mobile Intel Pentium III Processor-M, Intel 830MP chipset, or its equivalent.
+Please contact your Intel Field Sales Representative for details on how Enhanced Intel SpeedStep technology can be implemented with the Mobile Intel Pentium III Processor-M, Intel 830MP chipset, or its equivalent and the Intel SpeedStep technology applet.